One of the keys to a great-sounding classical guitar is to have it fit with the best nylon guitar strings for your style.

-- Less comfortable than nylon strings
+- Less comfortable than nylon

 - Can be too bright for some tastes

-How Long do Classical Strings Last?
+How Long Do Classical Strings Last?

 As with steel strings, classical strings also have a limited useful life.
 This can vary wildly depending on the conditions in which you use the guitar, as well as the type of string and how often you use the instrument.

 After a while, the nylon treble strings will also begin to degrade.
-While they won’t rust or corrode, they will start chipping and peeling, and can also be easily worn down due to friction on the frets.
+While they won’t rust or corrode, they will start chipping and peeling and can also be easily worn down due to friction on the frets.

 Professional players, particularly those playing concerts, will want to consider changing their strings at least every second week.
-Classical guitars have no way to mask bad tone with FX or even the natural distortion of a cranked tube amp, so as soon as the strings even begin to lose their freshness, it’s time for the pros to change to a new set.
+Classical guitars have no way to mask bad tone with FX or even the natural distortion of a cranked tube amp, so as soon as the strings begin to lose their freshness, it’s time for the pros to change to a new set.

 Classical strings are a lot more sophisticated than many give them credit for.
-The slightest difference in manufacturing standards can mean the difference between an orchestra quality string or something below student grade.
+The slightest difference in manufacturing standards can mean the difference between an orchestra-quality string or something below student grade.

 The strings we reviewed in this guide all come highly recommended, but we’d like to close by recapping our favorites.